March for Life (Washington, D.C.): History

 In the contemporary United States, the anti-abortion movement has clashed with advocates of modern feminism, with anti-abortion activists claiming that abortion is an abuse of human rights.
 As a result, women who identified as feminists but who also opposed legal abortion were excluded from the 2017 Women's March in the District of Columbia.
 The movement also attracts gays and lesbians who have fallen out with the mainstream of their identities because they oppose abortion.
-Both sides of the abortion debate have made use of novel medical advances, especially in neonatalogy and embryology, to justify their positions.
+Both sides of the abortion debate have made use of novel medical advances, especially in neonatology and embryology, to justify their positions.
 In the case of the March for Life, president of the organization Jeanne Mancini asserted the argument that embryos were mere blobs of tissue was no longer feasible.

 After the 2019 March, a widely discussed confrontation occurred between a group of March for Life participants and those of the Indigenous Peoples' March.

 Due to the COVID-19 pandemic and a security measure following the 2021 storming of the United States Capitol, the 2021 March for Life was moved online by its organizers, and not held in person.
 Nevertheless, a small group of demonstrators marched their way towards the building of the Supreme Court, the normal endpoint of the event.

 In 2022, the March for Life was marked by an upbeat mood because activists felt confident, based on their belief that the 1973 Roe v.
 Wade ruling would be overturned.
 Many attendees were young people, including members of Generation Z. On June 24, 2022, the court ruled in Dobbs that the legality of abortion can be chosen by the states, overturning Roe v.
 Wade.
 The March for Life returned in 2023, with participants celebrating the demise of the Roe, though they acknowledged that their dream of the end of abortion in the country had not yet become a reality.
 Various attendees interviewed by the Washington Post disagreed on what they should advocate for next—(paid) parental leave, flexible work hours, religious conversion, making adoption easier, raising more funds for emergency pregnancy centers, or appealing to those who are neither white nor Christian—now that Roe had already been overturned.